Rose (Marvel Comics): Phillip Hayes

 The fourth version of Rose was Dr. Phillip Hayes.
 He took up the Rose persona after he lost his funding in gene-therapy research after an accident in the Phelcorps laboratory, a result of which was the new heroine Jackpot.
 He deals in "Ebony" shipments, a synthesized drug created from Corruptor's sweat glands.
 He managed to slip under the superhero radar for a while, but Jackpot was getting closer to discovering his involvement.
 After he discovered the secret identity of his opponent (through a coincidence resulting from being Sara Ehret's co-worker), he hires Boomerang to track Sara down at her house and murders her husband in front of her and her daughter.
 He is later arrested and unmasked, much to Sara's shock.

 Powers and abilities

 The various interactions of Rose have no superhuman powers.
 Richard Fisk is trained in the use of guns and has some martial-arts training; Sergeant Blume is a trained police officer; and Jacob Conover is trained in the use of firearms and has a number of criminal contacts.
-The versions of Rose always carries a handgun and often carries a variety of mini grenades.
+These versions of Rose always carry a handgun and often a variety of mini-grenades.